 - The University retains the right to restrict or prohibit a resident’s use of weight-lifting equipment, musical instruments, radios, stereos, and other items on University premises.

 - Room re-painting or other alterations are not allowed (even if your guardians are professional painters, contractors, interior decorators, etc.)

 - Road signs and emergency lights or signage are subject to confiscation as stolen property, unless you have a bill of sale or ownership can be otherwise proven.

 - Charges can be assessed for vandalism, malicious destruction, avoidable damages, extra cleaning, full-value replacements, labor &/or materials costs associated with repairs, or other appropriate costs or additional assessments above definitions of “normal wear-and-tear.”

 - BOTTOM LINE: Make sure you are detailed when completing your inventory and turning it in within the 72 hour period.
 Note any discrepancies found during check-out will be considered for damage charges, therefore, being as thorough as possible upon checking in is extremely important.

 A Note on Renter’s Insurance:

 UIS assumes no responsibility for loss or damage to residents’ possessions within Residence Life units.
-You’re strongly encouraged to consider purchasing renter’s insurance, particularly if you’ll be brining expensive items such as a computer, printer, TV, or stereo.
+You’re strongly encouraged to consider purchasing renter’s insurance, particularly if you’ll be bringing expensive items such as a computer, printer, TV, or stereo.
 Students may be covered under a parent’s homeowner’s insurance, so check with your insurance agent to determine if you’re covered under an existing policy or rider.